Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Results and Discussion

 where,

-Here, $\phi = \text{arctan}^{-1}(p_y/p_x)$ is the azimuthal angle.
+Here, $\phi = \arctan(p_y/p_x)$ is the azimuthal angle.
 The summation ($\sum$) in Eq.~(\ref{eq:elliptic_2}) is carried over a rapidity window of $-0.8<y<0.8$ and at a specific $p_\text{T}$ bin for all events.
 In the denominator of the same equation, this summation is just the number of charged particles in that particular $p_\text{T}$ bin.

-Fig.~\ref{fig:v2_pT_2relax} shows elliptic flow for nine centralities for the upper and lower bounds on the shear relaxation time factor.
-We observe that the flow curves for shear relaxation time factors coincide up to centrality class of 40-60\%, which means that the dynamics is insensitive to change in shear relaxation time.
-For the centrality class 55-65\%, we notice that the flow curves deviate slightly and the deviation increases further towards peripheral collisions up to the most peripheral collision of 80-100\%.
-We also notice that the point of mis-match moves towards lower $p_\text{T}$ from mid-central to peripheral collisions.
+Fig.~\ref{fig:v2_pT_2relax} shows the elliptic flow for nine centrality classes, for the upper and lower bounds on the shear relaxation time factor.
+We observe that the flow curves for the two shear relaxation time factors coincide up to the centrality class of 40-60\%, which means that the dynamics is insensitive to changes in the shear relaxation time.
+For the centrality class of 55-65\%, we notice that the flow curves deviate slightly, and the deviation increases further towards peripheral collisions, up to the most peripheral centrality class of 80-100\%.
+We also notice that the point of mismatch moves towards lower $p_\text{T}$ from mid-central to peripheral collisions.
 This observation is in line with those in the analysis performed for Pb-Pb and Au-Au collisions in Ref.~\citep{MyHydroStudy1}.
-The magnitude of elliptic flow is close to zero for centrality class 55-65\% and abnormally increases further down the centrality.
+The magnitude of the elliptic flow is close to zero for the centrality class of 55-65\% and increases anomalously for more peripheral centrality classes.

-In order to probe if the fluctuations in elliptic flow for peripheral collisions in Fig.~\ref{fig:v2_pT_2relax} are due to a fluctuating initial state or due to dilute system, we plot the elliptic flow for 60-80\% with smooth initial state.
-The initial state fluctuations are controlled by the parameter, $k$, associated with the $\gamma_i$ term in Eq.~(\ref{eq:trento_fluc}).
-Large $k$ values correspond to a smooth initial state, which we plotted for three initial state energy density normalizations in Fig.~\ref{fig:v2_pT_60_80_varying_norm}.
+In order to probe whether the fluctuations in the elliptic flow for peripheral collisions in Fig.~\ref{fig:v2_pT_2relax} are due to a fluctuating initial state or to a dilute system, we plot the elliptic flow for the 60-80\% centrality class with a smooth initial state.
+The initial-state fluctuations are controlled by the parameter $k$, associated with the $\gamma_i$ term in Eq.~(\ref{eq:trento_fluc}).
+Large values of $k$ correspond to a smooth initial state, which we plot for three initial-state energy-density normalizations in Fig.~\ref{fig:v2_pT_60_80_varying_norm}.

-We see that for decreasing energy density normalizations, the fluctuations in $v_2$ increases in magnitude especially at higher $p_\text{T}$, signifying that the fluctuations are not due to the initial state fluctuations.
+We see that, for decreasing energy-density normalizations, the fluctuations in $v_2$ increase in magnitude, especially at higher $p_\text{T}$, signifying that these fluctuations are not caused by fluctuations in the initial state.